barryclark/jekyll-now/_posts/2018-12-16-FakeNewsSpark.md

 }
 \columnbreak

-\begin{enumerate}

-	\item The estimator is the pipeline that was created to process the data and train the algorithm
+1. The estimator is the pipeline that was created to process the data and train the algorithm
-	\item EstimatorParamMaps is the Parameter Grid Object.
+2. EstimatorParamMaps is the Parameter Grid Object.
 A model will be created for every possible combination of parameters.
-	\item Evaluator is the classification method that evaluate the test data.
+3. Evaluator is the classification method that evaluate the test data.
-	\item NumFolds is the number of sections our data will be broken into.
+4. NumFolds is the number of sections our data will be broken into.
 If our parameter grid is training 6 parameters and the numFolds is set to 10, then the program will run the Naive Bayes algorithm 60 times.
-	\item The parallelism parameter is the number of threads that each computational node that will evaluate a particular fold.
+4. The parallelism parameter is the number of threads that each computational node that will evaluate a particular fold.
 This will give our Cross-Validation process a different level of granularity in terms of parallelism[7].
-\end{enumerate}